TuxVinyards/qqX/README.md

 It also fixes the minor glitch in the 1.6 installer that some may have noticed.
 Apologies if you were affected.

-However, explanation [Wiki](https://github.com/TuxVinyards/qqX/wiki) pages do need to be added over the next few days before going to general release.

-To upgrade from 1.6, make sure 'BetaUpdates' are enabled in the qqX main settings.
+Lots of details in the new [Wiki](https://github.com/TuxVinyards/qqX/wiki) pages and in the adjusted main readme.

 ## Quickemu Virtual Machine Manager - A Safe and Powerful TUI